ncase/nothide-blog/contents/articles/show-and-tell-4/index.md

    According to my open-source analytics tool Piwik, I reached over 1000+ unique views.

 5. **Get feedback, attention, and possible collaborators.**
 	On the prototype's web page, I had included a short, open-ended feedback survey using [Firebase](https://www.firebase.com/) as a quick and lazy backend.
 	A hundred people responded, and that's just through my site!
 	Even more left me feedback through Newgrounds and Reddit.

 I've reached a great milestone, but it's also a stepping stone.
 Here's what's next.

 ---

-**Goal: New controls, new puzzles, new story.**
+**Goal: New mechanics, new art, new story.**

 ![Stumbling upon some servers](http://i.imgur.com/tWv6XAS.png)